Funding Programmes

 SV

-The Innovation Fund (INFU), managed by the European Climate, Infrastructure, and Environment Executive Agency (CINEA) and funded through the ETS programme, is one of the world’s largest funding programmes for the demonstration of innovative low-carbon technologies.
+The EU Innovation Fund (EUIF), managed by the European Climate, Infrastructure, and Environment Executive Agency (CINEA) and funded through the EU Emissions Trading System (EU ETS), is one of the world’s largest funding programmes for the demonstration and market maturation of innovative low-carbon technologies.
 It supports projects that contribute to greenhouse gas (GHG) reduction, such as carbon capture and storage, innovative low-carbon technologies, generation of renewable energy, and energy storage.
 The objective is to share the risk with project promoters to help with the demonstration of first-of-a-kind highly innovative projects to decarbonise Europe and support its transition to climate neutrality.

-INFU supports, in the form of grants, up to 60% of relevant costs held by projects.
-In the case of large-scale projects, the relevant costs are the net extra costs (CAPEX and OPEX) linked to the implementation during the 10 years after project’s entry into operation.
-In the case of small-scale projects, the relevant costs are defined as the project’s capital expenditure (CAPEX).
+EUIF grants supports up to 60% of relevant costs held by projects.
+Relevant costs are the net extra costs (CAPEX and OPEX) linked to the implementation during the 10 years after the project’s entry into operation.
+EUIF auctions will provide a fixed-premium support for up to 10 years to the low carbon products included in the bid.

 Application Process

-The application process is based on a written proposal, submitted electronically for given deadlines.
-Projects will be evaluated based on (1) GHG emission avoidance potential, (2) degree of innovation, (3) project maturity, (4) scalability, and (5) cost efficiency.
+The application process for both EUIF grants and auctions is based on a written proposal, submitted electronically for given deadlines.
+EUIF grants will be evaluated based on (1) GHG emission avoidance potential, (2) degree of innovation, (3) project maturity, (4) scalability/replicability, and (5) cost efficiency.
+In the EUIF auctions, bids will be ranked based on price only, after some eligibility and quality checks.

 Requirements

-• The projects need to be sufficiently mature in terms of operational capacity, business model, and financial and legal structure.
+• The projects must be sufficiently mature in terms of operational capacity, business model, and financial and legal structure.

-• Technology needs to be implemented on the territory of one (or more) of the EU Member States, Norway, or Iceland.
+• Technology must be implemented on the territory of one (or more) of the EU Member States, Norway, Iceland, or Liechtenstein.
 Individual companies or consortia applying can be from outside EU Member States.

 Do you need help validating your match or preparing your application?